plusworx/gmindocs/managing_users.md

 **Required Scope**: https://www.googleapis.com/auth/admin.directory.user

-The batch-undelete users command allows you to undelete (restore) multiple G Suite users with one command.
+The batch-undelete users command allows you to undelete (restore) multiple Google Workspace users with one command.
 It can take an input file in plain text format or input from a command line pipe.
 A message is displayed for each user that is undeleted.
 If an error is encountered, processing stops and the error message is displayed.

 The input file or piped input must provide the unique id of each user on a separate line like this: